SmogDr/edar_coursebook/docs/04-dataviz.md

 ## Install and load `ggplot2`

-> <span style="color: blue;"> The best design gets out of the way between the viewer’s brain and the content. - Edward Tufte </span>
+> <span style="color: blue;"> "The best design gets out of the way between the viewer’s brain and the content." - Edward Tufte </span>

 In this chapter, you will learn how to make basic plots using the `ggplot2` package in R, which is another package in `tidyverse`, like `dplyr` from Chapter 2.
 This section will focus on making **useful**, rather than **attractive** graphs because, at this stage, we are focusing on exploring data rather than presenting results to others.
-Later on, I will explain more about how you can customize `ggplot2` objects to help you make plots that provide a bridge between content you wish to present and the viewer's brain, where you hope understanding takes root.
+Later on, I will explain more about how you can customize `ggplot2` objects to help you make plots that "get out of the way" between content you wish to present and the viewer's brain, where you hope understanding takes root.

 If you don't already have `ggplot2` installed, you'll need to install it.
 You then need to load the package in your current session of R: